vishnu-ssuresh/deep-research/README.md

 ## Overview

 A LangGraph-based research agent that conducts research by iteratively searching, compressing findings, and generating a detailed report.
-The system orchestrates the workflow using LangGraph, combining OpenAI's LLMs along with Exa for web search.
+The agent is orchestrated through LangGraph, using OpenAI's LLMs and Exa's web search.

 ### How It Works